-.1.3 Pragmatic suggestions for collaboration
+4.1.3 Pragmatic suggestions for collaboration

-The ultimate aim of this work is to suggest how an environmental scientist might be pragmatically supported to collaborate effectively with practitioners.
+The ultimate aim of this work is to suggest how an environmental scientist might be pragmatically supported to collaborate effectively with business practitioners.
 Views here are based on the experience of all 22 co-authors.

-.2 Limitations & Biases
+4.2 Limitations & Biases